-&lt;sup>59] CSA, "Defined Categories of Security as a Service - Continuous Monitoring as a Service, Security as a Service Working Group," Cloud Security Alliance, report, 2016.
+60 CSA, "Defined Categories of Security as a Service - Continuous Monitoring as a Service, Security as a Service Working Group," Cloud Security Alliance, report, 2016.

-&lt;sup>60] J. Girard, Strategic Data-Based Wisdom in the Big Data Era.
+61 J. Girard, Strategic Data-Based Wisdom in the Big Data Era.
 IGI Global, 2015.